raziel-razmattaz/hobby-tracker/README.md

 - **Calendar Heatmap**: Look back on the last months and see how active you were each day.
 - **Customizable Settings**: Reset data, delete hobbies, and filter views by category.
 - **No Accounts Necessary**: All data is stored only in your browser.
+- **Responsive**: Use from the comfort of your phone, tablet or desktop.

 ## 🖥️ Tech Stack